Schools and Programs

 See Below for Dr. Phinnize J. Fisher MS Lottery Results

-Lottery results provide the order of selection for each student for each requested school.
-Parents who applied during the Change in Assignment Choice Lottery Window can access their student’s information by using their choice form number.
+Lottery results provide the selection order for each student's requested school(s).
+Parents who applied during the Change in Assignment (CIA) Choice Lottery Window can access their student’s information by using their choice form number.
 Students’ names are not listed.
-Requests submitted January 6, 2020 or later are not included in the lottery results.
+Requests submitted January 4, 2021 or later are not included in the lottery results.

-Change in Assignment Choice does not impact the process for applying to the district’s 11 magnet academies and Sara Collins Elementary.
+Change in Assignment Choice does not affect the process for applying to the District’s 11 magnet academies and Sara Collins Elementary.
 Those schools are not included in the Change in Assignment Choice process.
-Three other schools have variations in the assignment/choice process.
+The three schools listed below have variations in the assignment/choice process.
 Assignments may be limited due to available space.

 - Dr. Phinnize J. Fisher Middle School

 - Sterling School – There is a First Choice geocode area, as well as the Change in Assignment Choice Process.
 Students for The Charles Townes Center are selected using Gifted and Talented criteria.

 - Wade Hampton High School –Students selected for the Fine Arts Center may request to attend.
 Other students may attend through the Change in Assignment Choice Process.

 (Note: Parents who have misplaced their choice form number will need to go to the school where they completed the request form and provide proper identification to receive a copy of their request form.
 It is suggested that you take a picture of the CIA request form.)

 Questions?
 Email firstname.lastname@example.org or call 355-7266 or 355-7263.

 Change in Assignment Lottery Process